ZentaChain/chainnetwork-docs/CHAIN/docs/intro.md

 # About

-Zentanetwork is a transformative Layer 2 solution, crafted to revolutionize the Telecom industry.
+CHAIN network is a transformative Layer 2 solution, crafted to revolutionize the Telecom industry.
 It's built on the robust OP stack and designed to create a decentralized, secure, and reliable network specifically for Telecom services.
 This network aims to address the unique challenges of the Telecom sector, offering enhanced efficiency and capabilities through its innovative $CHAIN L2 Network.

 ## Layer 2

-- Zentanetwork operates as a Layer 2 solution atop Ethereum, ensuring security and scalability.
+- CHAIN network operates as a Layer 2 solution atop Ethereum, ensuring security and scalability.
 - It supports seamless integration with Layer 1 networks like Ethereum and Polygon, facilitating faster transactions and lower fees.

 ## Telecom & IoT